acbass49/survey_tools/README.md

 # survey_tools

-This is a simple python package for survey research analysis containing convenient functions for crosstabs, recoding, and weighting.
+This is a simple python package for survey research analysis containing convenient functions for weighted crosstabs, recoding, and weighting.

 # Assorted Python Functions for Survey Research